This post was written during the campaign, for the post election post on President Trump’s relationship with Patton CLICK HERE

 The biggest thing my hypothesis has going for it is if you momentarily embrace it, it explains pretty much everything and holds up to scrutiny from numerous angles.
 Of course its not perfect, but indulge me and then draw your own conclusion— BECAUSE COMMENTS ARE ENABLED!!
 Please weigh in if you feel so inclined!

 The movie ‘Patton’ is a masterpiece of film making that starts with a very strong Francis Ford Coppola screenplay advised by none other than Patton contemporary and equal- General Omar Bradley himself.
-An inspired George C Scott gave a brilliant, authentic and career defining performance then blew off accepting his Best Actor Oscar to go to a hockey game, he was that cool .
+An inspired George C Scott gave a brilliant, authentic and career defining performance then blew off accepting his Best Actor Oscar to go to a hockey game, how cool is that?
 Throw in one of the best movie scores outside Star Wars to move it along from the great Jerry Goldsmith of Star Trek fame.
 The director was Franklin J Shaffner , fresh off “Planet of the Apes” success.

 The fact is Film Appreciation 101 might save the planet were Trump forced to take the course.
 If he had he would have realized the Ironic Duality of the plot.
 Simply put the movie is all about introducing the open question of “Is Patton all that is Great and Gallant in the United States Military or is he all that is Wrong and Perverse about War and War Making?”

-Both loved the coverage of and bristled at the scrutiny from the media they courted.
+Both loved media coverage of and yet bristled at the scrutiny that invites.
 Both earned the distinction of “Suspected Huge Fan of the Nazis” from the media in their time.

 reinforces his extreme vanity and puts a more dangerous edge on his genius.